The Joy of Backyard Chickens (and what I wish I knew before starting)

 Creating a space that works

-Branches tied together with twine for climbing
+Branches tied together with twine for perching

 Old pots and even boots planted with herbs for them to peck at